 As an internet user, it's practically guaranteed that you've saved files at some point.
 For artists in particular, a key part of sharing your work online is having an image file to upload.
 However, many artists end up with large folders full of hundreds of files and it becomes increasingly difficult to locate the file you need... not to mention, by default all files are ordered alphabetically.

-It's easy to end up with an art folder that's a big mix of reference images, screenshots, .PSD/.SAI files, unfinished work-in-progress pictures, and actual art.
+It's easy to end up with an art folder that's a big mix of reference images, screenshots, program-specific files (like .PSD/.SAI files), unfinished work-in-progress pictures, and actual art.

 It's entirely possible to sort your images by the date they were created, if not quite tedious if you have many folders.
 It helps you grab the newest image you've made very quickly, which is a huge plus!
 There is, however, a bit of a caveat.